 So, without further ado, check out the exciting array of things to do in Ibiza and start planning your upcoming, unforgettable adventure!

 1 – Go beach-hopping!

 With year-round sun and warm, golden sands, Ibiza’s coastline is simply stunning.

 Whether you’re after a secluded spot on the edge of the island, or somewhere with more entertainment options (and maybe even that famous nightlife), there are literally dozens upon dozens of beaches to choose from.

 To get a taste of what the party island has to offer, consider a tour that hops around some of the area’s most pristine stretches of sand: the peaceful, crystalline waters at Xarraca Bay on the island’s northern tip feel like you’ve stumbled across a private beach; Cala Salada is hidden away in a San Antonio cove and provides a postcard-worthy contrast of turquoise waters with green vegetation;

 Cala Comte is one of the most famous beaches in Ibiza; Cala Benirràs offers a hippie vibe and gobsmacking sunset; Cala Llonga is teeming with water sports, shops, and activities for the whole family; Cala Bassa is famous for its calm turquoise water; and Playa de Es Canar dishes up both shallow waters and nearby bars.

 Can’t decide where to start?
 Then join a pre-arranged beach-hopping tour which not only takes you to a handful of spots on a decked-out catamaran, but also includes lunch and drinks and plenty of time for sunbaking, snorkeling, and relaxing in between.

-See also: 15 Best boat tours in Ibiza
+See also the Best boat tours in Ibiza

 2 – Explore Ibiza Old Town